Human-like fleeting memory improves language learning but impairs reading time prediction in transformer language models: Methodology

 \subsection{Statistical Testing}

 When analyzing model performance for the evaluation measures, multiple seeds for each configuration (10 seeds) were tested.
-This was done in order to correct for stochasticity in training and also analyze consistency across seeds, where each trained model is treated as a separate "participant".
+This was done in order to correct for stochasticity in training and also analyze consistency across seeds, where each trained model is treated as a separate `participant'.
+We define a model `participant' by its random seed, which determines both the initial weight configuration and the data sampling order (batch shuffling).
+By fixing the seed across conditions, we ensure paired comparisons are ceteris paribus: the models differ only in their memory architecture, while the initialization and training data sequence remain identical (up to GPU floating-point precision).
 Statistical testing was performed across participants (seeds) and since the number of participants was low, data-driven bootstrap t-tests were used.
 These involve resampling a null-distribution with zero mean (by removing the mean), counting across bootstraps how likely a t-value at least as extreme as the true t-value was to occur.
 Each test used at least $10^4$ bootstraps; p values were computed without assuming symmetry (equal-tail bootstrap; \citealp{rousselet2023introduction}).
 Confidence intervals (in the figures and text) were also based on bootstrapping.